ungoogled-software/ungoogled-chromium/BUILDING.md

 ### Setting up the build environment

-Make sure all of the following are in the `PATH`:
+Make sure the following are accessible in `PATH` (the PATH overrides feature can be used on the directories containing the actual executable):
 * Python 2 as `python`
 * Ninja as `ninja`
 * GNU patch as `patch`